-Figure 4 and Figure 5 show jitter occurring in both PWM mode and skip mode.
+Figure 3 shows jitter occurring in PWM mode.
 When there is noise in the V{FB} downward slope, the ON time of HS-FET deviates from its intended location and produces jitter.
 It is necessary to understand that there is a relationship between a system's stability and the steepness of the V{FB} ripple's downward slope.
 The slope steepness of the V{FB} ripple dominates in noise immunity.
 The magnitude of the V{FB} ripple doesn't affect the noise immunity directly.

-Figure 4-Jitter in PWM Mode
+Figure 3-Jitter in PWM Mode